cloudflare/workers-docs/src/content/tutorials/user-auth-with-auth0/_index.md

 showNew: true
 ---

-In this tutorial, you'll integrate Auth0, an authentication and authorization provider, into a Cloudflare Workers application.
-Adding authorization and authentication to an application is a common task for developers, and by implementing it using Cloudflare Workers, you can take advantage of Workers' unique platform advantages to simplify how and when your application needs user data.
+In this tutorial you'll integrate Auth0, an authentication and authorization provider, into a Cloudflare Workers application.
+Adding authorization and authentication to an application is a common task for developers.
+By implementing it using Cloudflare Workers, you can take advantage of Workers' unique platform advantages to simplify how and when your application needs user data.

 ## What you'll learn